KDCinfo/character-counts/README.md

 # Character Counts

-## a chrome extension
+## a Chrome extension

+Character Counts is a Chrome extension available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/character-counts/oejjbdomlkocggekafhncjfgligaadfd).

-* See how many characters are in a selection's range.
+* It allows you to see how many characters are in a pre-selected range.
 * The extension will also convert characters between ASCII (char), ASCII (int), &amp;&amp; 8-bit (Byte).

 ## character conversion